ahri/burp-report-to-elasticsearch/README.md

 ## Description

-An extension that passes along Issues discovered by Burp to either stdout or an ElasticSearch database.
+An extension that reports Issues discovered by Burp to either stdout or an ElasticSearch database.

 ## Configuration